The Mavericks: History

-The Mavericks were founded in Miami, Florida, in 1989.
+The Mavericks were founded in Miami in 1989.
 Lead vocalist and guitarist Raul Malo met bass guitarist Robert Reynolds, a native of Kansas City, Missouri, when both were performing in local bands.
 The two of them developed a friendship after realizing that they both shared interest in musicians such as Roy Orbison, Elvis Presley, and Johnny Cash, and decided to form their own band.
-Paul Deakin, a friend of Reynolds's and native of Ohio, was chosen as drummer.
+Paul Deakin, a friend of Reynolds and native of Ohio, was chosen as drummer.
 Completing the original lineup was lead guitarist Ben Peeler, a native of Jackson, Mississippi.
 They immediately began touring throughout the Miami area, primarily at venues that typically booked rock bands.
 This was because the band wanted to perform original songs, while most of the country music-themed venues at the time preferred acts that performed cover songs instead.
 In late 1990, The Mavericks released their self-titled debut album on a local independent label called Y&T Music.
 Malo wrote every song on the album.